Cebulva/market-expansion-data-study/README.md

 # 5. Select the newly created database
 USE magist_db;

 # 6. Load the database dump.
+#    Since the file is zipped, you need to decompress it and pipe its content directly into MySQL.
-Ensure you run this command from the root of your cloned repository
+#    Ensure you run the command below from the root of your cloned repository
-#    (e.g., 'market-expansion-data-study/'), as the 'magist_dump.sql' file is located in the 'Data/' folder.
+#    (e.g., 'market-expansion-data-study/'), as the zipped dump is in the 'Data/' folder.

+#    For .gz files (most common for SQL dumps):
+gunzip < Data/magist_dump.sql.gz | mysql -u your_username -p magist_db

+#    If the file is a .zip archive (less common for SQL dumps, but possible):
+#    unzip -p Data/magist_dump.sql.zip | mysql -u your_username -p magist_db

+#    Alternatively, you can first unzip the file and then SOURCE it (less efficient for large files):
+#    gunzip Data/magist_dump.sql.gz  # This will create Data/magist_dump.sql and remove the .gz
-SOURCE Data/magist_dump.sql;
+#    SOURCE Data/magist_dump.sql;

-# You can now exit the MySQL client
+# You can now exit the MySQL client (if you logged in separately)
 # exit;
 ```